boolangery/sphinx-lua/README.rst

     .. lua:autoclasssummary:: ^pl.

-You can also use directove provided by ``sphinxcontrib.luadomain``:
+You can also use directive provided by ``sphinxcontrib.luadomain``:

 https://github.com/boolangery/sphinx-luadomain#available-sphinx-directives